How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Opening Local Group Policy Editor

-2. Navigate to Computer Configuration > Administrative Templates > Network > Windows Connection Manager.
+2. Go to Computer Configuration > Administrative Templates > Network > Windows Connection Manager.

-3. Double-click on the Minimize the number of simultaneous connections to the Internet or a Windows Domain policy.
+3. Double-click Minimize the number of simultaneous connections to the Internet or a Windows Domain policy.

 Opening Simultaneous Connection Minimization Policy